Popstars: The Rivals: Controversy and criticism

 As well as contestants being forced out for being over and under the age limit, ITV was met with controversy amid claims that the voting had been rigged in the girls final.
 London radio station Capital FM received complaints from viewers during their news bulletin, but Red Fig, the company who handled the voting, denied the viewers claims.
 A spokesman for the show also said they were "satisfied" with the procedure.

 Sponsorship

 McDonald's sponsored the show in a £4 million deal which covered the programmes on ITV and ITV2 and the official website.
-The sponsorship provided promotion for the show nationwide in McDonald's restaurants.
+The sponsorship provided promotion for the show nationwide in McDonald's restaurants whilst the sponsorship bumpers during the programmes centred on a fictional puppet band called "The Happy Hyenas".
 Martin Strowde, the sponsorship director at Granada Television said "We're delighted that McDonald's has teamed up with us for what promises to be the most exciting hit this autumn".